Ranked #3 Video Generation — Hollywood in a Text Box

 • Preview limitations: Dynamic throttling reduces generation limits during peak demand.
 Credit costs have increased since launch.
 Platform economics are still evolving.

-The Verdict: The best value frontier video model right now — and the one real people choose in blind tests.
+The best value frontier video model right now — and the one real people choose in blind tests.
 Grok Imagine Video 1.5 won’t replace Seedance 2.0’s director-level multi-shot control or Kling’s 4K cinematic output, but it doesn’t need to.
 For rapid creative prototyping, social media content, and anyone who wants Arena-leading quality without Arena-leading prices, it’s the obvious pick.
 Still in Preview, so expect rough edges — but the trajectory is unmistakable.